 How does ADHD affect relationships?
-Some studies show that marriages where one of the partners has ADHD are twice more likely to break.
-While that may sound scary to a person with ADHD, there are practical solutions that can help.
+Some studies show that marriages where one of the partners has ADHD are

 Some couples have discovered the secret to enjoying long-term relationships despite the condition.
 We’ll share those secrets with you.
 But first, let’s see how untreated ADHD in adults may affect relationships.